-Applying for a home loan means a mortgage lender will pull a credit report.
-Pulling a credit report results in a “Hard Inquiry” appearing on the loan applicants credit report.
-There are many misconceptions out there relative to how hard inquiries impact a borrowers credit score.
+Applying for a home loan means having your credit pulled.
+Pulling a credit report results in a “Hard Inquiry”.
+While hard inquiries may impact credit scores they also may not hurt your score.

 What is a “Hard Inquiry”?

-A hard inquiry (as opposed to a “soft inquiry”) is one used for the purpose of determining whether or not a consumer is a good credit risk.
+Hard inquiries help lenders determine whether consumer is a good credit risk.
 It shows the creditor (ex: mortgage lender) the applicant’s credit score.
 Also, lenders see each trade-line on the consumer’s credit.
 A hard inquiry may impact a credit score.

 Hard Inquiry Impact on a Credit Score

 There is no one size fits all answer to this question.
 Credit scores are complex.
 In fact, they are based on detailed algorithms.
 Hard inquiries indicates a creditor is considering approving a loan or credit line.
-Then, a credit score will take that hard inquiry into consideration along with that person’s overall credit profile and determine what both combined say about the person.
+As a result, a credit score takes the hard inquiry into consideration.

-For example, if a person with an 820 credit score and a spotless credit history incurs a hard inquiry, their credit score may not at all.
-In contrast, if a person with a 580 credit score incurs a hard inquiry their score may drop 3-5 points or more.
-While this may seem unfair, it is the credit scoring systems way of letting other creditors know this person is possibly not a good credit risk.
+For example, consider a person with an 820 credit score and a spotless credit history.
+A hard inquiry likely will not affect their credit score at all.
+However, in contrast, a person with a 580 credit score may see their score drop 3-5 points from a hard inquiry.
+This is the credit scoring systems way of letting other creditors know this person is possibly not a good credit risk.

 Multiple Credit Inquiries Impact on Credit Score

 Typically multiple inquires in the same industry in a short period of time will not dramatically impact a borrower’s credit score.
 Click here for more on this topic.
 On the other hand, many inquiries across different industries may drop one’s credit score.